How to Choose a Generative AI Model

 There are two approaches to augment an existing model:

-Both of these approaches have their benefits, and the right choice depends on your use case.
-However, they also add significant value not achieved by public models.
+All of these approaches have their benefits, and the right choice depends on your use case.
+However, they also add significant value not achieved by vanilla public models.
 Custom models offer a stronger competitive advantage because of their ability to specialize and generate unique outputs based on your data.

 That said, the quality of outputs depends on the quality of your data.
 Without strong data governance in place, your models will be ineffective, prone to hallucinations or the inability to respond.
 Thus, organizations must have a solid foundation before they can take advantage of custom models, adding significant time and cost increases for those who need to catch up.